 If you’re offering a high value service, let’s say legal support for example, your audience are more likely to read your ad carefully to make sure you are what they’re looking for.

-You can probably afford to bid lower on (many of) your keywords and see what happens if you miss out on top spot.
+You can probably afford to lower CPC bids on (many of) your keywords and see what happens if you miss out on top spot.

 Play with lowering your bids by a few cents at a time and see if it makes a difference to: